 - 1/2 green bell pepper sliced and optional

-- 1/4 teaspoon hot pepper finely chopped or Gemma's Original Gourmet Hot Sauce
+- 1/4 teaspoon Noubess Original Hot and Spicy Sauce

 - Remove bowl from refrigerator and bring to room temperature.
 In a heavy skillet, heat 2 tablespoon oil with 1/2 tablespoon of tomato paste under medium heat while stirring to mix.
 Remove chicken from marinade and slowly add to hot oil.
 Do not crowd the pan.
 Brown chicken on all sides in batches.
 Transfer to a plate.